richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 This is largely to do with the widespread popularity of Rhino and Grasshopper.
 Using an ‘open innovation’ concept, Robert McNeel enables people to create their own ‘plug-in’ design software, and this has spawned a whole ‘ecosystem’ of new and innovative computational design tools for architects.
 Architects are increasingly the authors of their own design environment.(14)[2-2]

+Architects are largely excluded from performance evaluations of their building designs.
+Even with the best intentions, most decisions in this realm remain difficult to significantly impact (or measure) at the building scale as architects, engineers or urban planners.[2-3]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；
 Ultimately, CAD and documentation should further become a by-product of the design process, as the potential of a landscape BIM (LIM) method may promise, although we are some way from a synthetic implementation of such a system.[1-13]